A call for Digital Education

 accomplish practical competences.
 Seeing something in a movie ist fine for preparations, but does not replace personal experience.

-education has to yield revenue, too.
-It must lead to new personnel (not
+has to yield revenue, too.
+It must lead to new jobs (and better trained

-only for IT companies), to more customers, to cash generated (for
+applicants, not only for IT companies), to more customers, to cash

-scarcity of good teachers even in rich countries (leave alone the poor
+of good teachers even in rich countries (leave alone the poor ones),

-ones), there is hardly an alternative to digital help.
-Training good
+there is hardly an alternative to digital help.
+Training good teachers

 It has always been expensive and will be so for many decades to come.